Modified gravity from Weyl connection and the $f(R,\cal{A})$ extension: Conclusions

 \section{Conclusions}

 In this manuscript we used Weyl connection and Weyl geometry in order to construct novel modified gravitational theories.
 In particular, it is known that in Weyl geometry one uses the Weyl-invariant connection which differs from the Levi-Civita connection by terms of the extra Weyl field.
 Hence, one can construct the corresponding Riemann tensor and Ricci scalar and use it as a building block for modified theories of gravity.

 As we showed, in the simplest case where one uses only the Weyl-connection Ricci scalar as a Lagrangian the theory recovers general relativity and no new information is obtained.
-However, by upgrading the Weyl field to a dynamical field with a general potential and/or general couplings constructed from its trace, leads to new modified gravity theories, with $2+1$ degrees of freedom, where the extra degree of freedom comparing to general relativity is the Weyl field.
+However, by upgrading the Weyl field to a dynamical field with a general potential and/or general couplings constructed from its trace, leads to new modified gravity theories, where the extra vector degree of freedom comparing to general relativity is the Weyl field.
 Additionally, since the Weyl-connection Ricci scalar, differs from the Levi-Civita Ricci scalar by terms up to first derivatives of the Weyl field, the resulting field equations for both the metric and the Weyl field are of second order, and thus the theory is free from Ostrogradsky ghosts.
-Finally, we constructed the most general theory, namely the $f(\tilde{R},\cal{A})$ gravity, which is also ghost free and has $2+2$ degrees of freedom, with the extra degrees of freedom being the Weyl field and the usual scalaron that is hidden inside the nonlinear function of the Ricci scalar.
+Finally, we constructed the most general theory, namely the $f(\tilde{R},\cal{A})$ gravity, with the extra degrees of freedom being the Weyl field and the usual scalaron that is hidden inside the nonlinear function of the Ricci scalar. {The subclasses of the theories that are linear in the Ricci scalar fall within the generalised Proca theories, however in the present case the extra vector field is not added ad hoc but it arises from the underlying connection itself.
+On the other hand, the general $f(\tilde{R},\cal{A})$ gravity is more general than the Proca theories, due to the additional presence of the scalaron degree of freedom}.

 Although one can choose the involved functions in order to respect the Weyl gauge invariance, even in the general cases the presented theories are justifiable, considered in the EFT framework where all terms consistent with the spacetime symmetries and the desired field content can appear in the action, since symmetry-breaking terms can emerge as part of effective descriptions by integrating out fundamental degrees of freedom.

 Applying the above classes of theories at a cosmological framework we showed that we acquire extra terms in the Friedmann equations, obtaining an effective dark energy sector of geometrical origin.
 In the simplest class of theories we were able to obtain an effective cosmological constant, and thus to recover $\Lambda$CDM paradigm.
 Nevertheless, in more general cases we acquired a dynamical dark energy, arising from the dynamics of the Weyl field and the metric.
 Hence, the richer geometrical structure of Weyl connection and geometry, when applied at a cosmological framework, gives rise to richer and interesting cosmological phenomenology.